anaoaktree/findaplumber/README.md

 $ pip install -r requirements.txt
 ```

+If you have any trouble with this, please let me know!

 ## As a Django app
 This Django app in hosted on Heroku and you can visit [here](http://findaplumber.herokuapp.com).